William Marshal, 1st Earl of Pembroke: Regent for Henry III

 On 11 November 1216 at Gloucester, upon the death of King John, William was named by the king's council (the chief barons who had remained loyal to King John in the First Barons' War) to serve as protector of Henry and regent of the kingdom.
-In spite of his advanced age (around 70) he prosecuted the war against Prince Louis and the rebel barons with remarkable energy.
-In the battle of Lincoln he charged and fought at the head of the army, leading them to victory.
+As there was no past precedent for William's role, a new title, rector regis et regni (Latin for "governor of the king and of the kingdom") was created for him.
+With the treasury virtually empty and vast swathes of England under enemy occupation, the situation facing William was difficult, but his reputation granted the regency government of Henry III much needed legitimacy.
+According to Thomas Asbridge "Earl William's near-legendary status as a renowned warrior and paragon of virtue lent a compelling, totemic power to his leadership.
+He was a living relic of the bygone age of Angevin glory; a man who could readily command respect and allegiance."
+In spite of his advanced age (around 70) William prosecuted the war against Prince Louis and the rebel barons with remarkable energy.
+He launched an offensive in March 1217 that recaptured strongholds in Hampshire and Surrey, while in the decisive battle of Lincoln he charged and fought at the head of the army, leading them to victory.
 He was preparing to besiege Louis in London when the war was terminated by the naval victory of Hubert de Burgh in the Strait of Dover.

 William was criticised for the generosity of the terms he accorded to Louis in September 1217, but his expedient settlement was dictated by sound statesmanship and a desire to remove the French from England as quickly as possible.
 Self-restraint and compromise were the keynotes of William's policy, hoping to secure peace and stability for Henry.
 Both before and after the peace of 1217 he reissued Magna Carta, in which he is a signatory as one of the witnessing barons.
+After the conclusion of hostilities, William's regency continued working hard to stabilize the realm, issuing the Charter of the Forest, reconstituting the royal bench of judges, reopening the Exchequer and instituting the first general Eyre of Henry III's reign.
+These administrative achievements helped to indirectly set a precedent for trial by jury and began the gradual restoration of royal justice and crown finance throughout England.